Nhungvoooo/nhung/content/pages/blog/surround-yourself-with-right-people.md

 > **6. Customization:** Learn how to tailor Salesforce to meet specific organizational needs through custom objects, fields, and page layouts.

 ![](/images/Anh%2005.jpg)

+The Salesforce Administrator Certificate is a professional credential that helps me possess the skills and knowledge necessary to effectively manage and configure Salesforce applications.
+This certification validates a candidate's ability to implement and manage Salesforce solutions that meet business needs.